Updates (October 2025 to December 2025)

 These dashboards are populated with widgets displaying analytics aggregated from various components within Protection.
 For more information, see the tabs under WAAP Dashboards.

-Yes, you can adjust the data visibility on the dashboard.
-By default, Traceable shows the data in the dashboard for the Last 1 day across All Environments.
+By default, Traceable displays the data in the dashboard for the Last 1 day across All Environments.
 You can modify these values to view the insights for up to 90 days according to your requirements.
 For example, let us say you wish to view data for the Production environment for the Last 1 week.
-Then, from the top right corner of the WAAP Dashboard, you can select Production from the Environments drop-down and Last 1 week from the Duration drop-down.
+Then, from the top right corner of the dashboard, you can select Production from the Environments drop-down and Last 1 week from the Duration drop-down.

 Traceable updates the data shown in the widgets according to the selected configurations.

-You can also perform multiple actions on the dashboard, such as add, modify, delete widgets, etc. For more information, see Actions.
+You can also perform multiple actions on the dashboard, such as add, modify, and delete widgets.
+For more information, see Actions.
 As part of these actions, Traceable also allows you to customize the dashboard and tailor widget configurations according to your requirements to ensure flexibility.
 For more information, see Customizations.

 By leveraging the customizable widgets and environment-specific views, you can focus on the dashboard's insights, investigate incidents, and make informed security decisions.
 You can also use these insights to enable or disable pre-defined policies and create custom policies according to your requirements.
 For more information, see Policies.